 Hate crimes are reported in narrative form and are separated by category of prejudice.
 A hate crime is not a separate, distinct crime, but is the commission of a criminal offense that was motivated by the offender's bias.
 For example, a subject assaults a victim, which is a crime.
-If the facts of the case indicate that the offender was motivated to commit the offense because of their bias against the victim's race, sexual orientation, gender, religion, ethnicity, national origin, gender identity, or disability, the assault is then also classified as a hate crime.
+If the facts of the case indicate that the offender was motivated to commit the offense because of their bias against the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, national origin, gender identity, or disability, the assault is then also classified as a hate crime.

-For Clery Act Purposes, Hate Crimes include any of the following offenses that are motivated by the offender's bias: Murder and Non-negligent Manslaughter, Sexual Offenses (rape, fondling, incest and statutory rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Larceny-Theft, Simple Assault, Intimidation, and Destruction/Damage/Vandalism of Property.
+For Clery Act purposes, Hate Crimes include any of the following offenses that are motivated by the offender's bias: Murder and Non-negligent Manslaughter, Sexual Offenses (rape, fondling, incest and statutory rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Larceny-Theft, Simple Assault, Intimidation, and Destruction/Damage/Vandalism of Property.